deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 - `update`: an object with the following properties:
     - `update.payload`: any javascript primitive, array or object.
-    - `update.info`: optional, short, informational message that will be added to the chat, eg. "Alice voted" or "Bob scored 123 in MyGame";
-       usually only one line of text is shown, use this option sparingly to not spam the chat.
+    - `update.info`: optional, short, informational message that will be added to the chat, eg. "Alice voted" or "Bob scored 123 in MyGame". usually only one line of text is shown and if there are series of info messages, older ones may be dropped. use this option sparingly to not spam the chat.
     - `update.document`: optional, name of the document in edit, must not be used eg. in games where the Webxdc does not create documents